 Still, we want a formula.
 Or we at least want to know if there’s some approximate number to shoot for.
 A review of the relevant studies, entitled “How much protein can the body use in a single meal for muscle-building?” tried to provide an answer.
 The researchers point out the problem of different proteins in combinations with different macronutrients being absorbed at different rates.

 Still, they did indeed come up with a formula, or, actually, two.
-Let’s take their upper one: 1 g. or protein per pound of bodyweight (2.2 g. per kg.) daily spread over four meals: .25 g. of protein per pound of bodyweight per meal.
-So, a 200-pound person would consume 50 g. of protein per meal.
-A 100-pounder half that much.
+Let’s take the researchers upper one: 1 g. or protein per pound of bodyweight (2.2 g. per kg.) daily spread over four meals: .25 g. of protein per pound of bodyweight per meal.
+So, a 200-pound person would consume 50 g. of protein per meal, four times daily.
+For a 100-pounder, it would be 25 g. per meal.
 Because this formula takes into account your muscular mass, 300-pound Coleman, could’ve, presumably, absorbed and utilized 75 g. of protein per meal.

-If we were to go to 1.5 g. of protein per pound of bodyweight daily (an amount favored by our friend Jim Stoppani, PhD), simply add two more meals (protein shakes are meals).
+If we were to go to 1.5 g. of protein per pound of bodyweight daily (an amount favored by our friend Jim Stoppani, PhD), simply add two more meals (protein shakes are meals) for six daily.

 So, yes, if you weigh more than 120, you can utilize more than 30 grams of protein per meal, and probably much more if it’s a whey isolate shake with water on an empty stomach.
 But what about Ronnie’s 180 g. protein bombardment?
 Can we at least agree that was overkill?
 We’ll never know.
 There are too many factors, including genetics and anabolic steroid and growth hormone dosages, that impact protein synthesis.
 If maximum size is your goal, it’s better to have too much than too little.
 As, Brad Schoenfeld, PhD, one of the authors of the study review wrote recently: “It just makes sense to recommend consuming protein at the higher end of the spectrum of recommendations for those who want to maximize hypertrophy; there’s a possible upside and really no downside.”